How much noise do turbines generate?

 Submissions closed on 31 January 2019.
 A range of pre-hearing meetings were held in 2019 to give submitters an opportunity to discuss and narrow down the issues to be heard at a later hearing.
-The hearing itself is expected to take place in the fourth quarter of 2020 and will give submitters the opportunity to present their views verbally to independent commissioners who will be appointed by both councils to make a decision on the proposal.
+The hearing itself is expected to take place in the third quarter of 2021 and will give submitters the opportunity to present their views verbally to independent commissioners who will be appointed by both councils to make a decision on the proposal.

 You can check out the application here: https://www.hauraki-dc.govt.nz/services/resource-consents/kaimai-wind-farm-project/